 - Database names should be simple, unique, and easily identifiable.

-- Database name should be no more than 128 characters in length.
+- Database name should not be more than 128 characters in length.

 When we successfully execute the command, we get the below output.